kuali/kc/src/main/config/sql/RELEASE-SCRIPTS/ReadMe.txt

 Note: a users DEFAULT TABLESPACE is set with the CREATE USER statement or ALTER USER statement.
 The TABLESPACE should not be the SYSTEM tablespace.

-Run: KC_Install.bat oracle new username password DB_Server_Name
+Run: KC_Install.bat

-NOTE: This will COMPLETELY clear data from any existing KC tables in this schema!
+NOTE: A New install will COMPLETELY clear data from any existing KC tables in this schema!

 Installation Steps - MySQL